Documentation Index

 decision | accept or reject | |

-source | Decision source, matching the tool_decision event | |
+source | Decision source, matching the Tool decision event | |

 claude_code.tool.execution